ewaldmire/ascender/docs/websockets.md

 ## Protocol

-You can connect to the climber channels implementation using any standard websocket library by pointing it to `/websocket/`.
+You can connect to the ascender channels implementation using any standard websocket library by pointing it to `/websocket/`.
 You must provide a valid Auth Token in the request URL.
 This will drop you into the `EventConsumer`.